KAYRAHxWOLF/MasterMinerV1/README.md

 # Master Miner V1

 This is a School examination project.
-The Idea comes from the game "Cookie Clicker" + "RPG-TextGame" (bot from discord).
-A collaboration will happen in GEOMETRY DASH as level and visual of this game among me and @IchorDragon, taking the concept from the GEOMETRY DASH Level: "Coin Temple".

 You may dont want to copy my code since its not 100% working but for reviews and Concept stealing its allowed XD.
 <br>
 <br>